Energinet-DataHub/opengeh-edi/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 - [ ] Should the change be behind a feature flag?
-- [ ] Can the feature be meaningfully rolled back or disabled if there are issues (e.g., database-breaking changes)?
+- [ ] Can the feature be meaningfully disabled or circumvented if there are issues (e.g., database-breaking changes)?
 - [ ] Has it been considered whether data is being delivered to the wrong actor?
 - [ ] Subsystem test executed (dev_002/dev_003)
 - [ ] Is there time to monitor state of the release to Production?